wix/Detox/docs/Guide.Migration.md

 #### 3.1 Start using detox-cli
 You will now be able to run builds and tests from your command line `detox build` and `detox test`, read more about CLI tools [here]()

-## Migrating from detox 3.x.x to 4.x.x
+## Migrating from Detox 3.x.x to 4.x.x
 If you have integrated with detox in version 3.x.x, you will need to clean your project from previously generated targets.

 * Use the provided `cleanup_4.0.rb` to remove unneeded changes made with Detox 4.x.x.